-The Accounting Ethics Special Interest Group is a community of academics and accounting professionals who share an interest in furthering research and scholarship related to ethical issues in accounting.
+The Accounting and Finance Ethics Special Interest Group is a community of academics and accounting professionals who share an interest in furthering research and scholarship related to ethical issues in accounting.

 We aim to encourage and support research and scholarship in accounting ethics, by providing academics and practitioners with opportunities to collaborate.

 - Providing an online network of academics and practitioners interested in furthering research and scholarship in accounting ethics;

 - Communicating members’ research interests and new opportunities for research projects in accounting ethics;